-How Family Counseling Works
+How Does Family Counseling Work?

-Family counseling works by including all family members into the discussions whenever possible.
+Family counseling works by including all family members in the discussions whenever possible.
 The actual treatment is usually a specific plan that’s unique to you and the needs of your family.
 This is why an assessment period is so important.
 The family therapist will want to identify any physical, emotional or psychological issues in any of the family members.
 Some of these may include:

 - Addictions (alcohol or drugs)